yusuf-wadi/coding-challenge-2023-spring/README.md

 ## As we can see
 It appears that a star's temperature is of decisive importance in deciding its color.
 What an intriguing way to view the data!
 Let us press forward...

-## Star Shopping
+# Star Shopping

-Using what I have experimented with within the data and what I have discovered through my resources, I wonder if it is possible to predict the likelihood of a Goldilock Star
-within a given data-set.
+Using what I have experimented with within the data and what I have discovered through my resources, I wonder if it is possible to predict the likelihood of a Goldilock Star within a given data-set.

 This resource provided me with reliable information on what to look for: https://iopscience.iop.org/article/10.3847/2041-8213/ab0651/meta

+It mentions that the majority of goldilock stars are of the K class, so we wil be training a model to accurately predict the Spectral Class of a given star.

 ```python
 import pandas as pd